MongoDB Two Phase Commit

 Using Two-Phase Commits in Production Applications

 The example we took above is quite simple.
-Basically, the purpose of the example is to understand the concept of a two-phase commit in MongoDB.
+The purpose of this example is to illustrate the concept of a two-phase commit in MongoDB.

 Production implementations would likely be more complex.
 Typically, accounts need information about the current balance, pending credits, and pending debits.